Ten Things I Like About... Podcast

 This has been an episode of Ten Things I like About with Kiersten and Company.
 Original music written and performed by Katherine Camp, piano extraordinaire.

-Summary: Are tanuki in danger of extinction?
-Join Kiersten to find out all about the conservation status of the tanuki.
+Summary: Are Screamers in need of conservation?
+Join Kiersten to find out!

-For my hearing impaired listeners a full transcript is available in the show notes on Podbean
+For my hearing impaired followers, a complete transcript of this podcast follows the show notes on Podbean

 Show Notes: